What inspired you to launch humour.noir?

 What have been your biggest milestones and triumphs until now?

 One of our biggest milestones is the final result of our collection “Diversity”.
 It proves that there are so many possibilities worth exploring.
 These days, thanks to the Friday-for-future demonstrations raising awareness for our planet, people do really want to make a change, being more and more interested incorporating true sustainably into their life, according to their given circumstances.
-And certainly, proudly being brand marked by Eco-Age and awarded with the German Design Award this year.
+And certainly, proudly being brand marked by Eco-Age.

 What have been the main prohibitors to your progress in building a sustainable business?